apache/allura/Allura/docs/scm_host.rst

 Now you will want to change the :samp:`scm.host.{*}.git` settings in :file:`development.ini`, so that the proper commands are shown to your visitors when they browse the code repo web pages.
+The exact values to use will depend on the hostnames and port numbers you are using.

 Read-only `git://`
 ^^^^^^^^^^^^^^^^^^^^^^^^^